There are over 25,000 species of orchids. So they’re a diverse group! In fact they’re one of the largest families of flowering plants on earth.

 Light: Bright, indirect light is necessary.
 Some species can tolerate more light than others.

-Watering: These orchids need to be watered regularly, especially during the growing season.
+Watering: Need to be watered regularly, especially during the growing season.

-Temperature: Dendrobiums generally prefer warmer days and cooler nights, mimicking their natural tropical environment.
+Temperature: Dendrobiums prefer warmer days and cooler nights.

 Oncidium (Dancing Lady Orchid)

-The Oncidium orchids, commonly known as Dancing Lady orchids, are characterized by their striking, multi-flowered sprays that resemble a dancing figure.
-These orchids are great for those who want a plant that produces a large number of blooms at once.
+The Oncidium orchids, known as Dancing Lady orchids, have very noticeable multi flowered sprays that look a lot like a dancing figure.
+They are great for people who want an orchid that gives you a lot of large flowers all at once.

 Care Tips